ceshine/ceshine-hugo/content/post/2026/20260428-array-record-pytorch/index.md

 ### Conclusion

-Ultimately, the actual speedup largely depends on the characteristics of your data (e.g, the size of each record and its compression ratios) and your hardware.
+Ultimately, the actual speedup largely depends on the characteristics of your data (e.g., the size of each record and its compression ratios) and your hardware.

 The main advantage of using ArrayRecord for machine learning is its robustness against hardware changes.
-You can expect the same pipeline that work well locally will also work in a cloud environment.
+You can expect the same pipeline that works well locally will also work in a cloud environment.
 There's no need for environment-specific optimization other than tuning some hyperparameters (e.g., group size, number of workers).

 Another advantage of ArrayRecord is its portability.
-No more archiving thousands or even milliions of small files into archives.
+No more archiving thousands or even millions of small files into archives.
 With ArrayRecord, you just need to share a handful of files.
 The label data is also embedded.
 There's no need for shipping label files separately, and there's no risk of discrepancy between the label files and the data files.

 I'm pretty satisfied with this setup for using ArrayRecord with PyTorch and plan to apply it to different tasks in the near future.
 I'd appreciate it if you could share your experience with ArrayRecord in the comments section or via social media.